 By using the above data, calculation of Inventory Turnover Ratio can be done as –

 Another important ratio which makes use of Inventory Turnover Ratio and allows management to understand the time taken in converting goods into sales.

 The formula for the calculation of Average Inventory Period is given by the following equation:

-Example of Average Inventory Period
+Example of Avg Inventory Period

 Continuing with an above-given example where ABC limited has an Inventory Turnover Ratio of 8 times.
 Using the data and assuming the period of 365 days we can calculate the Average Inventory Period as follows:

 By using the above data, calculation of Average Inventory Period can be done as –

 i.e. Avg Inventory Period= (365/8) = 45.63